-When you buy whole-of-life insurance some of your money may be used to pay the life insurance premiums and some put into investment funds.
+When you buy whole-of-life insurance some of your money might be used to pay the life insurance premiums and some put into investment funds.
 The two main options are:

-- Unit-linked funds – You may have choice between different funds.
+- Unit-linked funds – You might have choice between different funds.

 - With-profits funds – Read our guide With-profits funds

 - Your estate will get a lump sum when you die, so long as you’re still paying the premiums (or paid the premiums up to the age stated in the policy).

 - Usually a minimum payment on death is specified.
 For unit-linked/flexible whole of life policies anything over and above this depends on the value of the unitised funds you’re invested in, or the bonus payments received by your with profits policy.

 - You might end up getting back less than you invested.

 A whole-of-life policy is designed to pay out on death whenever that is.
 If you decide to surrender the policy you’ll receive the value of the fund less any penalties/charges applied, which may be considerably smaller than the amount paid in premiums.

 - You can end a whole-of-life policy early, but there can be high charges to do so and you may get back less than you invested.

 - If you end a policy early, it might be difficult to open a new one later.
 Whole-of-life policies get more expensive as you get older, and you may have developed a health problem that makes it more difficult to obtain life assurance cover.